askello/opencart-query-builder/README.md

 // somewhere in controller
 $db = $this->db;

-// Retriving instance of query working with oc_product class.
+// Retriving instance of query working with oc_product table.
 $query = $db->table('product');
 ```
 Note that there is no need to prefix your table names with DB_PREFIX, query builder will do it automatically.